openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-components-offscreencanvas.md

 Creates an **ImageBitmap** object from the most recently rendered image of the offscreen canvas.

-This API can be used in ArkTS widgets since API version 9.
+**Widget capability**: This API can be used in ArkTS widgets since API version 9.

+**Atomic service API**: This API can be used in atomic services since API version 11.

+**System capability**: SystemCapability.ArkUI.ArkUI.Full

 **Return value**